theboredgeek/observer/README.md

 # Observer Dotfiles
-Minimal Hyprland Noctalia Rice Tweaks
+Minimal Hyprland+Noctalia Rice Tweaks

 ![My Desktop](./screenshots/observer_8_4_2026)

 Slight visual changes after installing the default Hyprland Noctalia configs from CachyOS.
+Such as a brushed glass aesthetic with shadows.
 Otherwise a few config tweaks for monitor setups so I can use the same dotfiles on a laptop and a 4 monitor desktop.
 As well as a couple keybind and window rule changes in hypr/config.

-What you see in the main screen shot is 3 Kitty terminals.
-Left: Python interpreter.
-Right: Neovim.
-Center floating window: Yazi file browser.
+What you see in the screen shot is 3 Kitty terminals.
+    - Left: Python interpreter
+    - Right: Neovim
+    - Center floating window: Yazi file browser.

 - Window Manager: Hyprland + Noctalia
 - Shell: Fish